-If inexplicable errors occur when the kernel is loaded or during the installation, select Memory Test in the boot menu to check the memory.
-If Memory Test returns an error, it is usually a hardware error.
+If errors occur when the kernel is loaded or during the installation, select Memory Test in the boot menu to check the memory.
+If Memory Test returns an error, this usually indicates a hardware error.

-4.5 Fails to Launch Graphical Installer
+4.5 Graphical installer fails to start